invisibleroads/invisibleroads-tutorials/life-dance.rst

 Swim crossbody
 ^^^^^^^^^^^^^^
-Man signals crossbody but lifts his left hand and pushes woman with his right hand to continue passing on his left while he turns and swims his right hand under and back to basic closed position.
+Man moves into crossbody stance but raises his unconnected left hand and pushes woman with his right hand to pass in front of him to his left while he turns and swims his right hand under and back to basic closed position.

 Crossbody slide [#SalsaRosa]_